This post was most recently updated on December 13th, 2020

-Have you ever wondered why most of the long-distance relationships are failing nowadays?
+Have you ever wondered why most long-distance relationships are failing nowadays?

-You might have experienced it from your own story or you might have learned it from other’s similar cases.
-Undoubtedly, you are kind of a certain about the fact that most of the long-distance relationships (LDR’s) are doomed to fail.
+You might have experienced it from your own story, or you might have learned it from other’s similar cases.
+Undoubtedly, you are kind of certain about the fact that most long-distance relationships (LDR’s) are doomed to fail.

 Why does that happen?
 Why most of these relationships don’t end happily.